nus-cs2113-AY2324S1/tp/docs/team/naychimin.md

 1. **List Ingredient**
     - Function: Allow the user to view the ingredients of the desired dish from the menu.
     - Command Format: `list_ingredient index/INDEX_OF_DISH_TO_LIST`
-    - Error Handling:
-        - If the specified index is out of range, to prevent index out of bounds error.
-        - If the specified index is of a wrong argument type to prevent number format exception.
+    - Error Handling: If the specified index is out of range, of a wrong argument type or is empty.
-        - If the specified index is empty.
-        - Specific error messages will then be output to user along with recommended command format.
 2. **List Total Sales**
     - Function: Allow the user to view the sale for each day across every day since the cafe has operated.
     - Command Format: `list_total_sales`
-    - Error Handling:
-      - If the command has unnecessary arguments after the command.
+    - Error Handling: If the command has unnecessary arguments after the command.
-      - Specific error messages will then be output to user along with recommended command format.
 3. **Show Sale By Day**
     - Function: Allow the user to view the sale for the desired day. <br>
     - Command Format: `list_sale day/DAY_TO_LIST` <br>
-    - Error Handling:
-      - If the specified index is out of range, to prevent index out of bounds error.
-      - If the specified index is of a wrong argument type to prevent number format exception.
-      - If the specified index is empty or the argument tag is missing.
+    - Error Handling: If the specified index is out of range, of a wrong argument type, is empty or the argument tag is missing.
-      - Specific error messages will then be output to user along with recommended command format.
 4. **Data processing of 'add_order'**
    - My group mate (Cazh1) did the parsing of the command, along with the implementation of needed classes such as Order, OrderList and Chef.
    - My role was to seamlessly handle the logic of the data being processed after an order was added to an orderList for the following purposes:
-     - Order completion determination
-     - Restocking ingredient identification
+     - Order completion determination and Restocking ingredient identification
-   - This will be elaborated on in the section below.

 #### Enhancements
 1. **Pantry Class**